Does Premier Protein Have Lead? The Powder Was Tested. The Shakes Weren’t.

 The short answer depends on which Premier Protein product you're asking about — and this distinction is something most articles on this topic get wrong.

 Premier Protein RTD shakes were tested by Consumer Reports in their January 2026 follow-up study.
-The result: 0.59 µg of lead per serving, which is 18% above California's Prop 65 safe harbor limit of 0.5 µg/day.
-Consumer Reports ranked Premier Protein #6 out of 28 total tested protein products and rated it "better for daily consumption" — meaning it passed their threshold for regular use.
+The result: 0.38 µg of lead per serving (powder), which is 77% of Consumer Reports’ level of concern (0.5 µg/day) — under the bar.
+CR states explicitly that no Prop 65 judgments can be made from its findings.
+This figure is for the powder.
+Consumer Reports rated it "better for daily consumption" — meaning it passed their threshold for regular use, at about 1⅓ servings per day.

 Premier Protein 100% Whey Powder was tested by Clean Label Project and earned a spot on their "Clean Sixteen" list with non-detectable levels of all four heavy metals.
 That's a different product, a different manufacturing process, and a cleaner result.